abroroo/til/React/How to prevent re-rendering.md

 ```

-3. Avoid Inline Function Declarations: Defie functions outside of the render method to prevent them from being recreated on each render.
+3. Avoid Inline Function Declarations: Define functions outside of the render method to prevent them from being recreated on each render.

 ```javascript
 const handleClick = () => {